When Trumpets Fade: Plot

-Manning leads Talbot, Chamberlain, and Sanderson in a pre-dawn raid on the German tanks, without the battalion's knowledge or support.
-Manning clears a minefield and cuts a barbed wire obstacle, enabling the group to continue on, before they destroy the tanks with a bazooka.
-The operation costs the lives of all but Manning and Sanderson, and Manning is severely wounded.
+Manning leads Talbot, Chamberlain, and Sanderson in a pre-dawn raid on the German tanks without the battalion's knowledge.
+They traverse a minefield and a barbed wire obstacle, and destroy the tanks with a bazooka.
+Only Sanderson and Manning, who is left severely wounded, survive the assault.
 While being carried back to friendly lines by Sanderson, Manning loses consciousness from his wounds.
-An epilogue states that after three months of heavy combat, the Allies eventually took the Hürtgen Forest and that the battle itself was overshadowed by the Battle of the Bulge soon afterward.
+An epilogue states that after three months of heavy combat, the Battle of the Hürtgen Forest claimed more than 24,000 American casualties, with little justification for so great a sacrifice.
+The battle itself was overshadowed by the Battle of the Bulge soon afterward.